 6. The EPA takes the necessary precautions to ensure pesticide levels are safe for infants and children.

-7. “Weed and Feed” and other combinations of fertilizer and pesticides are safe, environmentally responsible, and effective means to give your lawn all the care it needs to thrive.
+7. “Weed and Feed” and other combinations of fertilizers and pesticides are safe, environmentally responsible and effective means to give your lawn all the care it needs to thrive.

-False.
-Risks to the human immune, reproductive and endocrine systems, as well as neurotoxicity, may be equally or even more significant.
-Of the 45 environmental contaminants or agents that have been reported to cause changes in mammalian reproductive and hormone systems, 8 are herbicides, 8 fungicides, and 17 insecticides.
-(Raloff, J., "That Feminine Touch," Science News, Vol. 145 (January 22, 1994)).
-9 of the 26 most commonly used pesticides have been associated in laboratory tests with sperm abnormalities, reduced sperm production, disrupting male hormones, or damaging male reproductive organs.
-Use of these pesticides totals over 300 million pounds per year.
-(Journal of Pesticide Reform, Summer, 1999, at 4).
-A 2006 analysis published in the distinguished medical journal The Lancet concluded that tiny amounts of common pollutants including pesticides may be causing a “silent pandemic” of neurological disorders impairing development of foetuses fetuses and infants.
-Among the potential consequences are lower IQ scores and conditions such as autism, attention deficit disorder, and cerebral palsy.
-(Grandjean and Landrigan, “Developmental neurotoxicity of industrial chemicals,” The Lancet online, November 8, 2006, http://www.kevinleitch.co.uk/wp/wp-content/uploads/2006/11/chemicallist.pdf)
+A 2006 analysis published in the distinguished medical journal The Lancet concluded that tiny amounts of common pollutants, including pesticides, may be causing a “silent pandemic” of neurological disorders impairing development of fetuses and infants.
+Among the potential consequences are lower IQ scores and conditions such as autism, attention deficit disorder and cerebral palsy.
+(Grandjean and Landrigan, “Developmental neurotoxicity of industrial chemicals,” The Lancet, November 8, 2006; http://www.env-health.org/IMG/pdf/06tl9094page.pdf)

 9. The "Inert Ingredients" included in pesticides are biologically inactive and hence not hazardous.

 False.
-The Maine Board of Pesticides Control, and other similar agencies in other states, regularly make application to the EPA, at the request of farmers, for "emergency approval" of unregistered pesticides to meet "special local needs.”
-To accommodate farmers because of administrative delays in formally registering products, these applications are often granted, repeatedly for the same product.
-These products have been registered for some agricultural uses, but not for the “special local needs” use, so no tolerance setting “safe” levels of residue has been set.
-Back to top.
+The Maine Board of Pesticides Control, and other similar agencies in other states, regularly apply to the EPA, at the request of pesticide applicators, for "emergency approval" of unregistered pesticides to meet "special local needs.”
+To accommodate applicators because of administrative delays in formally registering products, these applications are often granted, repeatedly for the same product.
+These products have been registered for some agricultural and other uses, but not for the “special local needs” use, so no tolerance setting “safe” levels of residue has been set.